Discover the historic Reims Cathedral © French Moments

 The choir of the cathedral consists of three right bays of unequal width.

-The right bays are surrounded by double aisles.
+Double aisles surround the right bays.
 The elevation consists of three levels:

 • large archways